rahmatdeep/react-boilerplate/README.md

 - **`/pages`**: This folder contains all the page components of your application.
 Each page component corresponds to a route.

+- **`/components`**: This folder contains all the components which are unique and may or may not utilise files from the `components/ui` directory.

 - **`/components/ui`**: This sub-folder inside the `components` directory houses reusable UI components like buttons, text inputs, and other UI elements.

 - **`/hooks`**: Custom React hooks used throughout the application are placed in this folder.
 This helps in reusing logic and maintaining clean code.